alek3y/dotfiles/README.md

 To customize the appearance of the system you can use `lxappearance`, but before changing it you'll have to install a theme. \
 My configuration files match the *Mint-Y-Dark-Red* theme from Linux Mint.

-Grab the latest version for *mint-y-icons*, *mint-x-icons*, *mint-themes* from [here](http://packages.linuxmint.com/pool/main/m/) and inside the folder containing them run these commands:
+Grab the latest version for *mint-y-icons*, *mint-x-icons*, *mint-themes* from [here](http://packages.linuxmint.com/pool/main/m/) and inside the folder containing them run this command:
 ```bash
 sudo dpkg -i mint-themes*.deb mint-x-icons*.deb mint-y-icons*.deb
 ```